 With so many exceptional policies enacted in 2009, the consumer vouchers issued by Taiwan and Germany haven’t received much attention.
-These were promoted as emergency measures, not as long-term arrangements, though they demonstrate an unthought dimension for market systems.
+These were promoted as emergency measures, not as long-term arrangements, though they demonstrate an undeveloped dimension for market systems.
 But of course this dimension is inconceivable within the stifling horizon of neoclassical economics.
 That legacy from the age of the steam engine maintains the physicists’ law of conservation, where the total energy in a system is considered determinate and unchanging.
 It’s basic concepts like money supply, interest rates, taxation, trade balance, and employment, are little more than crude metaphors for fuel, gears, choke, exhaust, pressure etc. (“economy’s heating up boys, better get those interest rates on!”)
-Voucher systems offer an escape from the straitjacket of thermodynamic thinking.
+Voucher systems could offer the chance for a practicable escape from the straitjacket of thermodynamic thinking.

 This uncertainty gets further magnified where the money in circulation is fiat currency, that is, money with floating values unpegged to any particular commodities.
 A Peso’s value relative to everything else could change at any moment.
 And although this metaphysics has been well normalized, it still makes investors twitchy people.
 They are afraid to lock their money in anywhere, because they know all the tables can turn before they get it out again.
 This puts the fiat world in a state of actual turmoil, where money jitters back and forth, not knowing whether it’s coming or going.